David Furner: Canberra Raiders

 On his return to Australia from England, Furner took on a role as assistant-coach at the Canberra Raiders in 2006.
 In 2008, following Neil Henry's appointment as coach for the North Queensland Cowboys, Furner was named as Canberra's coach for 2009.
 A year earlier his brother, Don Furner, Jr., was appointed CEO of the Raiders.

 Furner's first season with Canberra did not start well with the team only winning 4 games during the first half of the season.
 He was criticised by fans for changing the dynamic attacking style that was present under his predecessor in 2008.
 The team performed slightly better during the second half of the season, but still only won a further 5 games, finishing well outside the 8 in 13th spot.

 2010 started off equally as badly with the Raiders winning only 4 matches during the first 12 rounds.
 This continued to deteriorate with the team only winning 6 matches from the first 17 rounds.
 However a gutsy performance against Manly in Sydney proved to be the catalyst for a great run of form that resulted in the Raiders playing the best football they have played since 2003, including the first finals win in approximately 10 years.
-Unfortunately the fairytale was not to be with the team succumbing to the Wests Tigers in a hard-fought match in front of a sold out Bruce Stadium.
+Terry Campese's knee injury during the match ended the fairy tale was not to be with Wests Tigers winning after a Jarrod Croker missed penalty that would have tied the match in front of a sold out Bruce Stadium.

 The 2011 NRL season began with many experts predicting the Raiders to finish in the top 4 and be real premiership contenders.
-Unfortunately though the team got off to almost the worst possible start, winning only 1 of its first 9 games with Furner claiming the dubious honour of coaching the team to the most consecutive losses in its history, with 8 straight defeats between round 2 and round 9 of that year.
+Though the team got off to almost the worst possible start, winning only 1 of its first 9 games with Furner claiming the dubious honour of coaching the team to the most consecutive losses in its history, with 8 straight defeats between round 2 and round 9 of that year.
 He found his position at the club under intense criticism from fans however his security was guaranteed by the club publicly.
 The season ended only marginally better than it started with the club ultimately only winning 6 games and finishing in second last place which was the worst result for the club since winning only 4 matches in its debut season in 1982.
 Furner lost his position three rounds before the conclusion of the 2013 season.